Bose-Einstein Condensate on a Synthetic Topological Hall Cylinder

 This suggests that the band structure has crossing points at some $q_y$.
-Recall that the Hamiltonian $H$ with $\delta_R=0$ possesses a generalized inversion symmetry in Eq.~(\ref{invene}).
-Provided the relations in Eq.~(\ref{invene}) and Eq.~(\ref{sene}), we obtain
+Recall that the Hamiltonian $H$ with $\deltaR=\delta_1=\delta_2=0$ and $\Omega_\text{R1}=\Omega_\text{R2}$ possesses a generalized inversion symmetry in Eq.~(\ref{invene}).
+Given the relations in Eq.~(\ref{invene}) and Eq.~(\ref{sene}), we obtain

 Consequently, for $q_y=(2n+1)K/2$ where $n$ is an integer, $E_p$ is equal to $E_m$, corresponding to a degenerate point (band crossing) in the band structure.
 Such a degeneracy at $q_y=(2n+1)K/2$ is protected by the nonsymmorphic symmetry and the generalized inversion symmetry.
-If $\delta_R\neq 0$, the generalized inversion symmetry is broken while the nonsymmorphic symmetry is retained, the two branches still cross but at $q_y\neq (2n+1)K/2$.
+If any of $\deltaR, \delta_1, \delta_2$ is nonzero or if $\Omega_\text{R1}\neq\Omega_\text{R2}$, the generalized inversion symmetry is broken while the nonsymmorphic symmetry is retained, the two branches still cross but at $q_y\neq (2n+1)K/2$.

-Furthermore, the two independent branches in the spin-mechanical momentum coupling scheme in Fig.~2A implies that the plane wave basis $\{\ket{\hbar(q_y+nK);m}\}$ in Eq.~(\ref{plane_wave_basis}) can also be decomposed into two subsets based on the nonsymmorphic symmetry.
+Furthermore, the two independent branches in the spin-mechanical momentum coupling scheme in Fig.~\ref{Fig2}(a) implies that the plane wave basis $\{\ket{\hbar(q_y+nK);m}\}$ in Eq.~(\ref{plane_wave_basis}) can also be decomposed into two subsets based on the nonsymmorphic symmetry.
 These two branches can be written in the following form:

 and